Travel Guidance

 • Members of the UCSF community who are currently abroad and intent on traveling to the U.S. are urged to work with their airlines to update travel arrangements.

-• UCSF travelers who are stranded and cannot get a flight to the U.S. AND who are traveling on UC-related business (e.g., rotations, research, meetings, consultancies, conferences, etc.) can contact Chubb-AXA Global Assistance (see below); however, evacuations cannot be guaranteed and depend on local circumstances, individual illness requirements, and governmental orders.
+• UCSF travelers who are stranded and cannot get a flight to the U.S. AND who are traveling on UC-related business (e.g., rotations, research, meetings, consultancies, conferences, etc.) can contact Chubb-AXA Global Assistance (see below); however, evacuations cannot be guaranteed and depend on local circumstances, individual illness requirements and governmental orders.

-• UCSF travelers on personal travel or vacation who are U.S. citizens, and who cannot obtain a flight back to the U.S., should contact American Citizen Services (ACS).
+• UCSF travelers on personal travel or vacation who are U.S. citizens, and who cannot obtain a flight back to the U.S., should contact the American Citizen Services (ACS).
 Lawful permanent residents (LPRs, or "green card holders") are included in emergency evacuations when there is the capability to do so.

 • For country-specific information, travelers need to contact the local ACS at the Embassy or Consulate nearest to them: Get Embassy and Consulate information abroad.